Khushidk23/Multilingual-Text-Translation-App-using-Hugging-Face-Transformers/README.md

   - Hindi ↔ Kannada
   - English → French, German, Spanish
   - German → English
-- Clean and simple user interface using Gradio
+- Clean and interactive web UI built with Gradio
+- No login or subscription required
-- No login, no paid plans — uses free Hugging Face resources
+- 100% free to run locally or on Hugging Face Spaces
-- Suitable for learning, academic projects, and demos

 ---

 ## 🔑 Free API Used

-This app uses **Hugging Face's free model inference pipeline** via the `transformers` library.
+This app uses **Hugging Face’s free Transformers pipeline** for translation.

-- No paid API key is needed.
-- No API usage limits unless deployed on restricted infrastructure.
-- All models run locally (or in a Hugging Face Space) using open-source pretrained models.
+It does **not require any API key or authentication**.

+- Runs locally using `transformers` library.
+- Can be deployed to Hugging Face Spaces with free tiers.
+- Ideal for students, learners, and open-source developers.

 ---